How to Price a Job Properly (Step-by-Step for Tradesmen)

 On most jobs, the biggest loss comes from underestimating labour time.

-If you think a job will take 1 day, it may realistically take 1.5 days.
+If you think it will take 1 day, it might actually take 1.5 days.

 Step 2: Calculate Your Labour Cost

-Next, multiply the estimated time by your proper day rate.
+Now multiply your time by your actual day rate.

-This is the absolute minimum labour charge before any materials or profit.
+This is your minimum labour cost before materials or profit.

 Step 3: Add the Materials

-Materials should never come out of your labour money.
+Materials should never come out of your labour.

 Include: